 C:DA = Codex Dark Angels and any subsequent related FAQ.

 C:SM = Codex Space Marines and any subsequent related FAQ.

-BRB = Big Red Book (the Warhammer 40K main rule book) and any subsequent related FAQ.
+RAW = Rules As Written.
+BRB = Big Red Book (the Warhammer 40K main Rulebook) and any subsequent related FAQ.

 Unless specified otherwise, all page numbers are from C:DA.

-Where items conflict in rules between the C:DA and the BRB then the Codex always takes precedence unless we are told otherwise.
-For instance in the following taken from the BRB:
+Where items conflict in rules between the C:DA and the main 40K rulebook then the Codex always takes precedence unless we are told otherwise.

-It is important to note and remember this, as will be seen later the C:DA diverges significantly from the BRB regarding what can be scoring units.
+It is important to note and remember this, as will be seen later the C:DA diverges significantly from the rulebook regarding what can be scoring units.

 Deathwing and Ravenwing